marisaroque/sketch-markup-listify/README.md

 ## System Requirements

-Sketch Markup Listify has been tested on Sketch (version 39.1) on OS X El Capitan.
+Sketch Markup Listify has been tested on Sketch (version 41) on MacOS Sierra.
 If you have any problems, drop me a line.

 ## Roadmap & Feature Ideas